Leadership refers to a person’s ability to guide and inspire themselves as well as others to act.

 Team Leadership Competencies

-In the context of Writing Studies, we identify six core competencies associated with Leadership.
+In the context of Writing Studies, six core competencies are associated with Leadership:

 - Resource Management